-When Universal Analytics is installed on a website (without any additional configurations), the only user interaction that is tracked automatically is Pageviews.
+When Universal Analytics is installed on a website (without any additional configurations), the only user interaction tracked automatically is pageviews.
 If you want to track any other interactions on your website, you’d have to implement additional event tracking with the help of a developer or with Google Tag Manager.
-Improving the ease of use, Google Analytics 4 (GA4) offers more innovative interactions that could be tracked without changing the website’s code or configuring a GTM container.
+Improving the ease of use, Google Analytics 4 (GA4) offers more innovative interactions that can be tracked without changing the website’s code or configuring a GTM container.
 This suite of auto-tracking features is named “Enhanced Measurement”.

-While Google Analytics 4 (GA4) allows you to track many of the common interactions automatically, you will still need to implement a group of recommended or custom events to get the most out of the latest Analytics.
+While Google Analytics 4 (GA4) allows you to track many everyday interactions automatically, you will still need to implement a group of recommended or custom events to get the most out of the latest Analytics.
 Nevertheless, the enhanced measurement is a welcome addition for those who require only basic event tracking on their website.